turinglabsorg/pinata-bridge-api/README.md

 # Pinata Express.js API

-This is a simple endpoint API that works with (Pinata)[https://pinata.cloud] and IPFS.
+This is a simple bridge API that works with [Pinata](https://pinata.cloud) and [IPFS](https://ipfs.io).

 You can use it to easily upload files and NFT metadata to Pinata or maybe to serve the metadata instead of using IPFS directly.

-With one simple call you can upload image or file on Pinata, create the metadata file and upload it as well on Pinata.
+With one simple request you can upload image (or video, etc) on Pinata, create the metadata JSON and upload it as well on Pinata.

-## How to use it
+## Prepare the environment

 You will need NodeJS and YARN.
 After you've installed all dependencies simply run: